The 4 secrets behind Chargebee’s 4X revenue growth

 When I joined, we didn’t have a developed process in place, sales had grown out of support.
 We wanted to track inbound leads, know who’s working with them, measure lead response time, and other metrics.
 We had to implement a system to understand our sales process and know how to optimize our funnel.

-We needed a better CRM.
+We needed the best CRM.

 Again, this was another cultural shift.
 When you’re used to doing something without a defined process, and suddenly a change is brought in, it’s perceived as policing.
-The challenge for most sales leaders is getting their sales teams to regularly enter data into the CRM, which actually makes them more efficient at their job.
+The challenge for most sales leaders is getting their sales teams to regularly enter data into the CRM tool, which actually makes them more efficient at their job.

 Getting sales reps to understand that process equals better conversion is a constant struggle.